 Course Description: A student who fully participates in the MIHS supervised competitive sports program may become eligible to receive PE credit equivalency toward the 1.5 PE credit required for graduation.
 Documentation of full participation is verified by the Head Coach and the Athletic Director.
-1 sport/season = .5 credit equivalency; maximum 2 sports/seasons).
+1 sport/season = .5 credit equivalency; maximum 2 sports/seasons = 1.0 credit equivalency).
 Grade is Pass/No Credit.